Even though you may not consider it that important, setting the right ask price is arguably the ...

 Price too high and there's no buyer interest.
 By setting the listing price lower, but still too high, you may get attention and showings.
 However, nobody makes an offer because they still feel you're unrealistic when compared to other recently sold and currently active listings of similar homes.
 Remember that buyers now have the benefit of advice from their own agents, as you did with your listing agent.
 Set a list price too low, though, and you could conceivably under-sell your home.
 Happy buyer, but not so much a happy seller.

 During a buyer's or a balance market, the ask price is still important as it means attention - or not - from consumers and their agents.
-A reasonable asking price sends the clear message to agents that you're fair and have been educated by an honest, experienced agent.
+A reasonable asking price sends the clear message to agents that you're fair and reasonable.
+It also means you've been informed by an honest, experienced agent.
 In turn, buyer agents are encouraged to show your property.

 The traditional method employed by most agents

 when listing a property for sale is to simply agree with their seller's often unreasonable demands for

 an unrealistic listing price based on the homeowner's subjective opinion